 These muffins are a welcome sight amongst all the other indulgences of the season.
 They are just a touch sweet, making them great for breakfast.
 These muffins are also a great way to use up fresh cranberries if you have any leftover.
 You can also use dried cranberries.
 I recommend making a double batch because they freeze great!
 I love having healthy muffins on hand for quick, on-the-go breakfasts.

 I recommend using a 1-to-1 gluten-free baking flour in the these muffins such as Cup-4-Cup, Bob's Red Mill, or Better Batter.
-I used Bob's Red Mill new gluten-free 1-to-1 flour that comes in the blue bags (not their all-purpose flour with garbanzo bean flour).
+I used Bob's Red Mill gluten-free 1-to-1 flour.
 Any gluten-free flour will work in a pinch.
 I use organic evaporated cane juice in these muffins, but coconut sugar will work if you want to keep them refined-sugar-free.

 - 1 cup gluten-free rolled/old fashioned oats

 - 1/2 cup almond milk (or milk of choice)